emacs-openai/openai/README.md

 ### 📨 Sending Request

-Most arguments are exposed in the argument list (excepts the required one).
+All arguments are exposed in the argument list, so you can send any request in any way you want.

 For example, the request function `openai-completion` accepts argument `max-tokens`.
 By seeing OpenAI's references page: